 After finding an interesting rock pile on his own in the woods, Walter learned about NEARA from a friend, George Krusen.
 Later he was shocked to find out that he had been running on a trail past a visible cairn field two or three times a week for years, without ever noticing those nicely shaped structures.

 Peter Anick is a research scientist and lecturer at Brandeis University, specializing in computational linguistics and information retrieval.
-Currently serving as NEARA’s Publications Chair, he has many years of experience writing and reviewing for computer science conferences and journals.
+He has many years of experience writing and reviewing for computer science conferences and journals.
 He is also a regular contributor to the music quarterly, Fiddler Magazine, and co-author of Mel Bay’s “Old Time Fiddling Across America” about American fiddling traditions.

 As Massachusetts State Coordinator and member of the Research Committee, Peter has been interested in bringing archaeological and historical resources to bear on understanding New England lithic features.
 He has attended the New Hampshire SCRAP archaeological field school and participated in Paleoindian digs in northern New Hampshire, as well as the Gault site in Texas, working in Clovis and pre-Clovis levels.